Common Reasons for the Common Cold

-end up having runny or stuffy nose, sneezing, coughing, and sometimes a sore
+end up having a runny or stuffy nose, sneezing, coughing, and sometimes a sore

 throat.
 Adults usually experience two to three colds per year, while kids can